keziah55/LineSweeper/README.md

-If you want to be able to call LineSweeper from anywhere in your system, without having LineSweeper.py in the same directory as - or having long file paths to - the input, you can put the command to call LineSweeper in a script (making sure your system PATH is set accordingly).
+If you want to be able to call LineSweeper from anywhere in your system, without having LineSweeper.py in the same directory as &mdash; or having long file paths to &mdash; the input, you can put the command to call LineSweeper in a script (making sure your system PATH is set accordingly).